-The most subtle shades of plum can be caught in all its glory under just the right light.
-In darker settings, you may not even recognize those deep purple tones, but don't be mistaken.
-This is part of the fun with plum.
+The most subtle shades of plum can be caught in all their glory under just the right light.
+In darker settings, you may not even recognize those deep purple tones, but don't be mistaken: This is part of the fun with plum.
 You can fool the eye into thinking one thing and surprise people when they least expect it.

-At first glance, you might only notice the pop of purple in Regina King's waist-length locks, but upon closer inspection, you'll catch the beautifully blended ombre that starts with a very natural looking shade of plum and cascades into some lightened lavender tips.
-It takes some serious skill to weave in these tones so seamlessly and we are here for it!
+At first glance, you might only notice the pop of purple in Regina King's waist-length locks, but upon closer inspection, you'll catch the beautifully blended ombré that starts with a natural-looking shade of plum and cascades into some lightened lavender tips.
+It takes some serious skill to weave in these tones so seamlessly, and we are here for it.

 Slip n' Shine

-The shine on these plum colored strands is next level.
-To get a similar effect at home, use an evenly dispersed smoothing balm like this one from evo before blowdrying to help reduce frizz.
-Finishing with a reliable flat iron like the GHD platinum+ styler will seal your strands into a healthy-looking sheet of untouchable color.
+The shine on these plum-colored strands is next level.
+To get a similar effect at home, use an evenly dispersed smoothing balm (like this one from Evo) before blow-drying and styling to help reduce frizz.
 For added sheen, use a lightweight shine spray like this one from Paul Mitchell's Awapuhi line (the soft scent of ginger tea and mango is an added bonus).

-The most common gradient for plum, due to its naturally deep tones, is to have it begin at the roots and blend its way into an ombre gradient of lighter or brighter hues.
-But here we see magenta roots with a subtle transition into plum shaded ends.
-Somehow, there's nothing backwards about this alternate ombre blend.
+The most common gradient for plum, due to its naturally deep tones, is to have it begin at the roots and blend its way into an ombré gradient of lighter or brighter hues.
+But here, we see magenta roots with a subtle transition into plum ends.
+Somehow, there's nothing backwards about this alternate ombré blend.

-Natural hair is no stranger to this color trend.
-From what we see here, plum might just be next in line as the most natural looking ombre hair color after blonde.
+Natural hair textures are no stranger to the plum color trend.
+From what we see here, plum might just be next in line as the most natural-looking ombré hair color after blonde.

 At The Base

-With a base color like plum, you can really experiment with its cousin colors like red, purple, and magenta.
-Here, a pop of red face framing curls is a playfully gradual change on this natural brunette.
+With a base color like plum, you can really experiment with adjacent shades like red, purple, and magenta.
+Here, a pop of red face-framing curls is a playfully gradual change on this natural brunette.

 Bright and Braided

-If Bettie Page were here today, we'd like to predict this would be the hair she'd wear.
-Long, blunt strands against those infamously short micro bangs, and Manic Panic's Violet Knight all over.
+If Bettie Page were here today, we'd like to predict this would be the hair she'd wear: Long, blunt strands against those famously short micro-bangs, and Manic Panic's Violet Knight all over.
 A classic look for this dark plum tone.

 The Perks of Plum

-This cascading purple mane is mesmerizing, in large thanks to its plum undertones.
-This particular shade of plum has a really smooth balance of magenta-red tints and cool violet hues.
-The perk to a color like plum is that it keeps your purple shades warm without compromising its depth and dimension.
+This cascading purple mane is mesmerizing, thanks in large part to its plum undertones.
+This particular shade has a really smooth balance of magenta-red tints and cool violet hues.
+The perk to a color like plum is that it keeps your purple shades warm without compromising depth or dimension.

-Malbec is a red wine that's made from purple grapes, and we're fittingly coining this blend of magenta reds and cool purples a Malbec colored mane.
-While it does lend itself to the redder side of Plum's color spectrum, those hints of purple gently tossed into the mix keep things cool.
+Malbec is a red wine made from purple grapes, and we're fittingly coining this blend of magenta reds and cool purples a Malbec-colored mane.
+While it does lend itself to the redder side of plum's color spectrum, those hints of purple gently tossed into the mix keep things cool.